qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 QGIS stable
 ...........

-Latest stable openSUSE package called qgis is available for 13.1 and 13.2 (32 and 64bit).
+Latest stable openSUSE package called qgis is available for 13.1, 13.2, Leap_42.1, Leap_42.2 and Tumbleweed (32 and 64bit).
 Add the following repository to your installation manager together with the openSUSE VERSION you work with (e.g. openSUSE_13.2).
 ::

  http://download.opensuse.org/repositories/Application:/Geo/<VERSION>/